bhisaac/5eFP/5eFP-SRD.md

 - **Components:** V, S
 - **Duration:** Encounter (Concentration)

 Up to three creatures of your choice that you can see within range must make CHA checks.
-Whenever a target that fails this check makes an attack roll or an ability check before the spell ends, the target rolls two action dice and subtracts the number from the result.
+Creatures affected by this spell lose a bonus on attack rolls, ability checks, and death saves.

 This spell removes the effects of *bless.*

 **At Higher Levels.** When you cast this spell at a higher level, you can target one additional creature for each level above 1st.